Plan to house migrants at RAF Scampton scrapped, Home Office says

 RAF Scampton will not be used to house asylum seekers because the plan does not represent value for money, the Home Office has announced.

-The former airbase in Lincolnshire was at the heart of a plan by the previous Conservative government to accommodate migrants who arrive in the UK by small boats and other unauthorised means.
+The former airbase in Lincolnshire, once home to the Dambusters squadron, was at the heart of a plan by the previous Conservative government to accommodate migrants who arrive in the UK by small boats and other unauthorised means.

 Opening the site from the autumn as planned would have cost a total of £122 million by the end of its use in 2027, meaning the site no longer represents value for money, the Government department said.